When an interest-only mortgage ends, you have to repay all the amount you borrowed. You can’t just carry on paying the interest.

 Getting a plan

 Often you may need to create a plan that fits your individual situation, taking into account your other commitments, when you are likely to stop work, what your pension arrangements are etc.

 A few examples:

-- Mr A could decide to convert half hus mortgage to repayment now, which he can afford, and plan to repay the other half from the tax-free lump sum from his pension which he can draw when the mortgage ends.
+- Mr A could decide to convert half his mortgage to repayment now, which he can afford, and plan to repay the other half from the tax-free lump sum from his pension which he can draw when the mortgage ends.

 You may not be able to come up with a plan that will completely solve your problem, but it will still usually be best to do what you can now.
-So if you can only afford to move part of your mortgage to repayment now, doing that means you will be in a better position later to tackle the remain interest-only part.
+So if you can only afford to move part of your mortgage to repayment now, doing that means you will be in a better position later to tackle the remaining interest-only part.
 With more equity in your property because you have been paying it off, more options such as equity release may become possible.